bryanl/sheaf/README.md

 `sheaf pack <bundle directory> <archive path>`

-Create an archive of `<bundle directory>` with all the images referenced in the manifests.
+Create an archive of `<bundle directory>` with any images found by scanning the manifests together with any listed in `bundle.json`.

 ### Stage Bundle